Z3RG3/Weather-analytics/README.md

 While this is primarily a personal portfolio project, suggestions and improvements are welcome!
 Feel free to open an issue or submit a pull request.

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 👨‍💻 About the Author

 I'm an aspiring data scientist passionate about creating practical applications that solve everyday problems.
-This project combines my love for biking with my interest in data analysis and weather patterns.
+This project combines my love for motorbiking and regular biking with my interest in data analysis and weather patterns.

 ---